tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 Ten years away, and yet I suddenly felt like every minute and second mattered.

-The world looks different when you're told your death is inevitable.
+The world looks different when you're told your death is close.

+The word felt tangled and knotted.

 Murder.

-The word felt tangled and knotted.

-We were going to be murdered in what she guessed was a planned attack, but She didn't know who our killer was.
+We were going to be murdered in what she guessed was a planned attack, but she didn't know who our killer was.

 Mom broke down, pleading with us to understand that she and our father were hunting down our future killers, and she promised nothing was going to happen.